allenfrostline/Parallel-Job-AI/README.md

 From the model specification, it is clear that we cannot exceed row-sum of 12 and max-height of 28, and our very basic objective is the survive the game as long as possible.

+These are the files:

+1. `ward.py`: Run this file to play the game
+2. `ai.py`: ?
+3. `heuristic.py`: ?

 ## Dependencies

 Requires `pygame` (which isn't on pip).
 You can download [here](https://bitbucket.org/pygame/pygame/downloads).
 Apart from this, requires `copy`, `threading`, `random`, `collections` and `numpy`.